fairagro/m4.4_sciwin_client/docs/examples/tool-creation.md

     ```

-## Pulling `docker` containers
+## Pulling containers
-For full reproducibility it is recommended to use `docker` containers as requirement inside of the CWL files.
+For full reproducibility it is recommended to use containers e.g. `docker` as requirement inside of the CWL files.
 Adding an existing container image is quite easy.
 The `s4n tool create` command needs to be called using `-c` or `--container-image` argument.
 For testing a python script using `pandas` is used together with the `pandas/pandas` container.

 === ":octicons-terminal-16: Command"
     ```